CandlePlatforms/devdocs/docs/faq/validator-faq.md

 ---
 id: validator-faq
 title: Validator FAQ
-description: Common questions on the validator operations on the Polygon network.
+description: Common questions on the validator operations on the Candle network.
 keywords:
   - docs
   - matic